fulldiveVR/FulldiveExtension.JunkRemover/README.md

 Tired of having to pay?
 Me too.

 There are simply way too many apps out there that claim to speed up your device.
 In reality, they don't do anything.
-Fulldive Cleaner only aims to clean your phone by removing safe to delete files, which not only frees up a lot of space, but also improve your privacy.
-Since Fulldive Cleaner removes .log files, which well, log what you do.
+Cleaner only aims to clean your phone by removing safe to delete files, which not only frees up a lot of space, but also improve your privacy.
+Since Cleaner removes .log files, which well, log what you do.

-__Fulldive Cleaner is 100% free, open source, ad free, and deletes everything it claims to.__
+__Cleaner is 100% free, open source, ad free, and deletes everything it claims to.__

 Cleans:
 - Empty folders